 - It is not safe to take this medicine during pregnancy.
 It could harm an unborn baby.
 Tell your doctor right away if you become pregnant.

-- Make sure your doctor knows if you have kidney disease, liver disease, or digestive system problems (such as pancreas problems or stomach ulcers).
-Tell your doctor if you have lung disease or breathing problems (such as COPD, asthma, or sleep apnea) or a history of head injury.
-Tell your doctor if you have been addicted to drugs or alcohol.
+- Tell your doctor if you have kidney disease, liver disease, digestive system problems (such as stomach ulcers), lung disease or breathing problems (such as COPD or sleep apnea), asthma with nasal polyps and rhinitis, or a history of head injury or addiction to drugs or alcohol.